ednolan/task/docs/P3552-task.md

 allocated on the heap: the [HALO](https://wg21.link/P0981) optimisations aren't always possible, e.g., when a coroutine becomes a child of another sender.
-To control how this allocation is done and to support environments where allocations aren't possible `lazy` should have allocator support.
+To control how this allocation is done and to support environments where allocations aren't possible `task` should have allocator support.
 The idea is to pick up on a pair of arguments of type `std::allocator_arg_t` and an allocator type being passed and use the corresponding allocator if present.
 For example: